ricallinson/jmm/README.md

 	jmm here

+### jmm lint

+Checks the give packages or files against the Java-- opinionated style.
+Note: The opinionated style is not complete.

+	jmm lint ./src/github/com/ricallinson/jmmbuild

 ### jmm run

 Provide one or more `.java` files to run.
 The first file must have the main method.
 A `.jar` named the same as the first class files directory is created and placed in the `$JMMPATH/bin` directory.
 Note: this will overwrite an existing `.jar` if it has the same name.